swnesbitt/bokeh-myPSD/README.md

 This repository runs the myPSD bokeh app, which enables interactive exploration of simulation of particle size distributions using `pytmatrix`.

 When people click on the Binder link, they should be directed to the running Bokeh app.

+For this exercise in class, submit your data here: [Lecture 16 Data Submission](https://forms.gle/qRuwuHMZywyo8kax9)